 Close Banner

-If you're gearing up for a summer vacation or staycation, no doubt you're looking for a few tips to save your time and sanity.
+If you're gearing up for a summer vacation or staycation, no doubt you're looking for a few tips to maximize your time.
 Never fear, the Frog Family is here!
 We bring you our trusted tips for tackling Disneyland in the summer.

 1. Stay Close or On-Site

 We recently stayed at Disney's Grand Californian Hotel and Spa on a warm weekend.
 It was so nice to hit the pool midday!
-It is right next to the hotel entrance to Disney California Adventure.
+It is right next to the hotel entrance to Disney California Adventure, with its very own entrance into the park.
 After cooling off, we hopped back to the theme parks, refreshed and ready for nighttime entertainment.
 Mommy Frog and I eased our aching flippers with a foot massage at the spa, which is also right near the pool and theme park entrance.
 It really helped us make it from rope drop to fireworks with hoppy feet.

 2. Get Park Hopper Tickets